magomimmo/modern-cljs/doc/tutorial-20.md

 # Next Step - [Tutorial 21 - Learn by Contributing (Part 2)][26]

-In the [next tutorial][26] we're going to adjust `Enfocus` to be packed in a `jar`, instrumented with the `piggieback` lib, published on `clojars` and even used as a dependency to create a very simple `Hello Enfocus` project to demonstrate that all the changes did not affect the `Enfocus` codebase which is still working as expected.
+In the [next tutorial][26] we're going to adjust `Enfocus` for packaging it in a `jar`.
+We'll then instrument it with the `piggieback` lib, publish on `clojars` and we'll even use it as a dependency in a very simple project to demonstrate that all the changes we did are not affecting the `Enfocus` codebase which is still working as expected.

 # License